California forest closed as wildfires burn, heat returns - News Break

 In north-central Arizona, increased humidity slowed a big wildfire that posed a threat to the rural community of Crown King.
 The 24.5-square-mile (63.5-square-kilometer) lightning-caused fire in Yavapai County was 29% contained.
 Recent rains allowed five national forests and state land managers to lift public-access closures.

-Climate change is considered a “key driver" of a trend that is creating “longer and more intense dry seasons that increase moisture stress on vegetation and make forests more susceptible to severe wildfire," the California Department of Forestry and Fire Protection said recently.
+Climate change is considered a “key driver" of a trend that is creating “longer and more intense dry seasons that increase moisture stress on vegetation and make forests more susceptible to severe wildfire," the agency said recently.

 Fire crew officials will be briefing the community on progress Friday evening at the Chiloquin Community Center.
 The meeting will be streamed on the Facebook page for the Fremont-Winema National Forest beginning at 7 p.m.